MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-multi-datacenter-deployment.md

 You *could* create a non-highly available RDS deployment in each region, but if even a single VM is restarted in one region, a failover would occur, increasing the likelihood of failovers occuring with associated performance impacts.

 ## Deployment steps
-Create the following resources in Azure to create a geo-redundant multi-datacenter RDS deployment:
+Create the following resources in Azure to create a geo-redundant multi-data center RDS deployment:

 1. Two resource groups in two separate Azure regions.
 For example RG A (the active deployment, RG stands for "resource group") and RG B (the passive deployment).
 2. A highly-available Active Directory deployment in RG A. You can use the [New AD Domain with 2 Domain Controllers template](https://azure.microsoft.com/resources/templates/active-directory-new-domain-ha-2-dc/) to create the deployment.